Meal Prep Tips: A Beginner's Guide to Meal Prepping

 Moore recommends starting on a Sunday or Monday.
 Sundays often work well since most people have a little extra time.

 She adds that people also tend to be more motivated to engage in healthy behaviors at the beginning of the week.
-“Meal prep is a great way to carry that enthusiasm throughout the week with just a little effort upfront.”
+“Meal prep is a great way to carry that enthusiasm throughout the week with just a little effort upfront,” she says.

 4. Come Up With Meal Prep Ideas

 Planning your meals for the week doesn’t have to be complicated.
-It might seem a little daunting at first, but it’s surprising how many different meals you can make with just a limited number of ingredients.
+It’s surprising how many different meals you can make with a limited number of ingredients.

-If you’re not ready to commit to a full meal prep just yet, keep it simple.
-LA Life Chef Seth Santoro suggests no-fuss combinations like chicken, brown rice, and broccoli for dinner, and salmon, roasted carrots, and spinach for lunch.
+So if you’re not ready to commit to a fully gourmet meal prep just yet, keep it simple.
+Seth Santoro, L.A. life coach and founder of The Life Chef, suggests no-fuss combinations like salmon, roasted carrots, and spinach for lunch, and chicken, brown rice, and broccoli for dinner.
 To add flavor without calories, stock up on herbs and spices.

-Once you have your meal-prep recipe list, check your pantry and fridge for ingredients, make a list, and then you can head to the store prepared.
-And if you’re the type who tends to wander aimlessly around the aisles, here are some ideas to save time, money, and your sanity:
+Once you have your meal-prep recipe list, check your pantry and fridge for the ingredients you’ve already got, make a list, and then you can head to the store prepared.
+Don’t be afraid of the bulk aisle: you’ll save money.

 5. Batch Cook Staples to Use Later

-Once you’re comfortable meal prepping, Seth Santoro recommends preparing staples — like rice, oats, lentils, and yams — in bulk.
-You’ll return to them again and again and they can take the longest to cook.
-“You can make a pot of rice, use some now for a meal, refrigerate a portion, and freeze a portion to be used later, he says.
+Once you’re comfortable meal prepping, Santoro recommends preparing staples — like rice, oats, lentils, and yams — in bulk.
+“You can make a pot of rice, use some now for a meal, refrigerate a portion, and freeze a portion to be used later,” he says.

 - Include some no-cook recipes in your meal prep.
-Snacks and foods that don’t require cooking (like salads and overnight oats) can help save time in the prep process.
+These snacks and throw-together meals like salads can help you save time and energy in the prep process.

 - When prepping, use the oven to cook several things at once.
-Veggies can generally roast together, and there’s a reason that sheet-pan dinners are becoming so popular — no muss, no fuss.
+Veggies can generally roast together.